Tutorial: Face and gesture recognition using event-based cameras

 Experience

-The instructors have experience on face gesture, detection and recognition problems with event-based cameras [1-5] (see list of related publications at the end of this document).
-They also have previous experience on face recognition, detection and analysis with standard RGB cameras.
-The instructors have given tutorials and talks on this topic, including a tutorial on “Introduction to face and gesture recognition using event-based cameras” given at the 15th IEEE International Conference on Automatic Face and Gesture Recognition (2020).
-This new tutorial builds upon the one of 2020, updating all of its taking into account the important body of work that has been published in the last couple of years.
+The instructors possess extensive experience in face and gesture detection and recognition problems using event-based cameras [1–5] (see the list of related publications at the end of this document).
+They also have a strong background in facial recognition, detection, and analysis using standard RGB cameras.
+Furthermore, the instructors have previously delivered tutorials and talks on this topic, including a tutorial titled “Introduction to Face and Gesture Recognition Using Event-Based Cameras” at the 15th IEEE International Conference on Automatic Face and Gesture Recognition (FG 2020).
+This updated tutorial builds upon the 2020 edition, incorporating the substantial body of work that has been published over the last few years.

-The main instructors have given tutorial/talks in related computer vision topics in the following international events:
+The main instructors have presented tutorials/talks in related computer vision topics in the following international events:

 - IEEE RAS ICRA 2025 LA@Chile HANDS-ON: “Gentle introduction to Event-based Robot Vision” given at the satellite event of the ICRA 2025 conference sponsored by IEEE RAS.